IBM-MIL/MILCarouselCollectionView/README.md

 ###Set Placeholder Cell Image

 A placeholder cell is a cell that is displayed in the MILCarouselCollectionView while it waits to be passed data from its parent view controller, this can be useful if there is a delay while retrieving data from a server call.
 By default, it will display one placeholder cell that it will scroll back and forth to.
-When the MILCarouselCollectionView finally receieves an array of data, a placeholder image is displayed in each cell of the collection view while we wait for a cell to resolve a url to an image.
+When the MILCarouselCollectionView finally receives an array of data, a placeholder image is displayed in each cell of the collection view while we wait for a cell to resolve a url to an image.
 The following code snippets can be used after you init a MILCarouselCollectionView programmatically, or once you get reference to the storyboard MILCarouselCollectionView in the prepareForSegue method.
-(Examples shown in the example project)
+(Examples shown in the example project).
+It should be noted that the following code snipped should be called before we passed data to the MILCarouselCollectionView

 To set the placeholder item image to a locally stored image within the Xcode project, we pass it the name: